jiangbryn/ip-cam/README.md

 # a useless README for ip-cam
-### introduction
-localhost:1234/room-id
-enter same room id will enter the same room.
+Enter the same room id will enter the same room.

 ### to use
 ##### start server